kompanie-dev/testwerk/README.md

 Tests are organized into classes.
 Each public function is treated as a test.
 If you need helper functions inside your test class, use [private functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Private_properties).
-Async functions are also supported and will automatically fail if they reach the configured `asyncTimeout`.
+Async functions are also supported and will automatically fail if they reach the configured `asyncTestTimeout`.

 The following examples use `@kompanie/assert`.
 You can use any other assertion library that throws errors if an assertion fails.